-Many local students live at home or with family or friends while they attend UDC.
+Many local students live at home or with family while attending UDC.
 Others choose nearby, off-campus apartments.
 The Office of Residence Life is available to assists students in finding the perfect match for off-campus housing.

 ACT/SAT Codes: UDC’s ACT code is 0695, and our SAT code is 5929

-If you have specific questions, need additional information, or would like to speak with the Admissions Officer who covers your area, we hope you will contact us.
+If you have specific questions, need additional information, or would like to speak with the Admissions Officer who covers your area, please contact us.